GoDaddy vs. WordPress – Stick With a Classic or Try Something Different?

 While definitely not the fastest hosting provider out there, GoDaddy can hold its own against most of its competitors.
 Sites hosted on GoDaddy take around 517 ms to load on average.
 The situation would have looked quite different a few years ago but GoDaddy has improved a lot in the meantime and is now capable of delivering very respectable page loading speeds.

 Having good page loading speeds is important but even the fastest websites won’t attract a whole lot of visitors if they’re experiencing a lot of downtime.
 Pretty much all the biggest web hosting providers out there guarantee that you will see very little downtime if you sign up with them.
-You would have been right to be skeptical about such promises a decade ago but nowadays a lot of providers can deliver.
+You would have been right to be skeptical about such promises a decade ago but nowadays a lot of providers can actually deliver.

 WordPress.com websites are known to be very stable.
 The company doesn’t make any guarantees regarding uptime and that’s because it doesn’t have to.
-The uptime you can expect from WordPress is close to 100%, with the occasional downtime now and again.
+The uptime you can expect from WordPress is close to 100%, with the occasional downtime every now and again.
 The situation is very similar when it comes to GoDaddy.
 While downtime is a bit more frequent here, you can generally expect an average uptime of around 99.97%, which is still very good.
-No company can realistically offer 100% uptime for long periods but WordPress and GoDaddy come pretty close.
+No company can realistically offer 100% uptime for long stretches of time but WordPress and GoDaddy come pretty close.

 Customer support is a key aspect that’s often ignored or forgotten by a lot of people when choosing a hosting provider.
 If you’re lucky, you’ll never need to reach out to customer support to help you with a problem.
 But if you’re not and something goes wrong with your website, you’ll quickly find out why having reliable support agents at your disposal is such an important asset.